vipulbhj/Bangon-Login-Extension./README.md

 # Usage: -
   1=> Clone the repo.
   2=> open the repo directory.
-  3=> Go to your specified browser diretiry and then to popup directory.
+  3=> Go to your specified browser directory and then to popup directory.
   4=> Open up the popup.js file.
   5=> change the username and password field.
   6=> Save the document.